anime : My Top Thirty Favorite Animated Series

 but it's really in a league of its' own, for it is one of the all time great masterpieces of animated television.

 If you've seen Greg's blog, you've seen him talk on about this show.
-But let me still say what it means to me. did not grow up with "Gargoyles", I first started watching it in my early teen years when it was being run on Toon Disney.
+But let me still say what it means to me.
+I did not grow up with "Gargoyles", I first started watching it in my early teen years when it was being run on Toon Disney.
 And once I started watching, it hooked me in.
 This was an ingenious work of fiction from creator Greg Weisman.
 It created this world where a race of gargoyles existed in ancient medieval Scotland, gargoyles that belonged to different clans and who slept as stone statues by day but came to life when the sun went down.
 These gargoyles swore to use their strength to protect human civilization, but most human had nothing but fear and scorn for their kind due to their "monstrous" nature.
 So when a human betrayed his kingdom (for the gargoyles' sake, ironically enough), it led to a spiraling tragedy that resulted in the massacre of nearly the entire clan and the surviving gargoyles being put under a spell that turned them into statues for day and night.
 A condition was made on when and how they could again be awakened, which they were when a nefarious modern day billionaire moved the ancient Scottish castle to Manhattan and placed it on top his skyscraper.
 The show gets it's appeal from watching how these gargoyles deal with coexisting with humans in the modern age, how they adapt to things that didn't exist in their time, and how they fight against evil and hatred that has always existed and likely always shall.
 Not only is the backstory fascinating and the world extraordinarily portrayed, but it's filled with different storylines, interesting, memorable, and multidimensional characters, and breathtaking excitement that comes from top notch animation, musical score, voice acting, and storytelling.
 The writing of this show is just great.
 Many different mythologies and fantasies from medieval gargoyles, to Shakespeare, to Arthurian lore, to old myths and folk legends, and even Illuminati conspiracies are weaved into this universe and they all blend together really, really well.
 For two seasons, this show was gripping and characters such as Goliath, Hudson, Broadway, Brooklyn, Lexington, Bronx, Elisa Maza, David Xanatos, Demona, and Macbeth all left a profound impact.
 It sagged a little during the second season's latter half, "the Avalon World Tour", but was as good as ever once things picked up again.
 You'd think this would get an even higher space than 4, but it can't because we never did get a third season that would've concluded the series.
 We got a terrible substitute in "The Goliath Chronicles" and while the comics written by Greg Weisman that tell of what would've been the third season contain interesting ideas, they were written waaaay too late in a time long after "Gargoyles" was relevant, and seems to have been cancelled too.

 But the show as mostly a quality work and will remain a landmark in animation now and forever.
 And I will always wait for it to live again!